privacy-scaling-explorations/zkevm-specs/specs/sig-proof.md

 The Sig Circuit aims at proving the correctness of SigTable.
 This mainly includes the following type of constraints:
-- checking that the signature is obtained correctly.
+- Checking that the signature is obtained correctly.
 This is done by the ECDSA chip, and the correctness of `v` is checked separately;
-- checking that `msg_hash` is obtained correctly from Keccak hash function.
+- Checking that `msg_hash` is obtained correctly from Keccak hash function.
 This is done by lookup to Keccak table;

 ## Constraints